tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/src/APSExternalProtocolExtender.md

 1. Transport gets some request and an InputStream.
 2. Transport gets some user selected protocol (The APSExtProtocolHTTPTransportProvider allows specification of both protocol, protocol version, and service to call in the URL).
-3. Transport calls APSExternalProtocolService to get requested protocol.
+3. Transport calls _APSExternalProtocolService_ to get requested protocol.
-4. Transport calls protocol to parse InputStream and it returns an RPCRequest.
+4. Transport calls protocol to parse InputStream and it returns an _RPCRequest_.
-5. Transport uses the information in the RPCRequest to call a service using APSExternalProtocolService.
+5. Transport uses the information in the RPCRequest to call a service using _APSExternalProtocolService_.
 6. Transport takes the result from the call and passes to the protocol along with an OutputStream to write response on.

 ## APSExternalProtocolService